basbaer/AndroidStudioTemplates/2_biggerFeatures/Parse/settingUpParseServerProject/readme.txt

 		○ Click 'OK' and 'Save private key' -> Important: All keyPairs are saved in: C:\keyPairs -> Click 'yes' for saving it without passphrase (A passphrase on a private key is an extra layer of protection.
 Even if your private key is discovered, it can't be used without the passphrase.
 The downside to using a passphrase is that it makes automation harder because human intervention is needed to log on to an instance, or to copy files to an instance)
 		○ choose the file name
 		-> with this file it is now possible to use PuTTY as SSH client

 3. Connecting to the Server (with PuTTY)
+		○ open PuTTY
 		○ Category pane: Session
 			- go to AWS and click connect on the instance dashboard
 				> copy the public DNS